Vah-G/mitm-https-analysis-lab/README.md

 - Deeper packet analysis using PCAP files
 - Comparison with non-proxied traffic captures
 - Detection techniques from a defensive perspective

+---

+## Final Cleanup

+After completing the lab, all MITM-related configurations were reverted:

+- Proxy settings were disabled on the Windows client
+- The mitmproxy root CA certificate was removed from the trusted certificate store
+- mitmproxy was stopped on the Kali system
+- No persistent MITM configuration remained active

+This ensures that the lab environment was returned to a secure default state.